 NASM has four study options for becoming certified and is known for including the most study material in their packages.
 Students can purchase standard or premium self-study materials, attend a hands-on instructional workshop in addition to study materials, or choose an all-inclusive package with business training, hands-on gym training, and a job guarantee.

 The exam must be attempted within six months after purchasing study materials.
 The exam includes 120 questions and must be completed within two hours.
-You need a scaled score of 70 to pass the exam; the pass rate is 64%.
+You are required to score 70% or higher to pass.
+The exam pass rate is 65%.

 Fees and Recertification

-The exam fee is $599 (not including study materials).
+NASM has numerous study and exam packages, ranging from $799-$2698.
 If a student doesn’t pass the exam the first time, a re-test is available for $199.
 It is one of the most expensive exams and re-tests on the market.

-Recertification with NASM occurs every two years with a fee of $99.
+Recertification with NASM occurs every two years with a fee.
 Along with the recertification fee, applicants must complete 20 hours of CEUs.